AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 future world are visible in the writings of Didymus of Alexandria, and in Gregory of Nyssa....
-With these exceptions, the ancient church held that the everlasting destiny of the human soul is decided in this earthly state.\"[^298]
+With these exceptions, the ancient church held that the everlasting destiny of the human soul is decided in this earthly state."[^298]

 The reader who will turn to the sketches of Didymus and Gregory will discover what Prof. Shedd denominates "faint traces," and in the multitudes of quotations from others of the fathers who were not of the Alexandrine school, he will see how utterly inaccurate is this religious historian.
 Numerous quotations flatly contradict his assertion.
-The verbal resemblance of Dr. Shedd\'s language to that of Hagenbach, cannot be wholly due to accident.[^299] Prof. Shedd, however, contradicts what Schaff and Hagenbach declare to be the truth of history.
+The verbal resemblance of Dr. Shedd's language to that of Hagenbach, cannot be wholly due to accident.[^299] Prof. Shedd, however, contradicts what Schaff and Hagenbach declare to be the truth of history.
 He says that the Alexandrine school was the only exception to a universal belief in